ReactiveBayes/Rocket.jl/docs/src/teardown/about.md

     A Subscription essentially just has its own specific method for `unsubscribe!()` function which releases resources or cancel Observable executions.
 Any Observable has to return a valid `Teardown` object.

 `unsubscribe!` function also supports multiple unsubscriptions at once.
-If the input argument to the `unsubscribe!` function is a tuple, it will first check that all of the arguments are valid subscription objects and if its true will unsubscribe from each of them individually.
-However it does not check for exceptions during unsubscription process.
+If the input argument to the `unsubscribe!` function is either a tuple or a vector, it will first check that all of the arguments are valid subscription objects and if its true will unsubscribe from each of them individually.

 ```julia